-A short walk on our weekend in Dorrigo, the Wonga Walk doesn’t really feel like a bushwalk as the entire walk is on a concrete path… which is understable considering the amount of rain and traffic on this walk.
+A short walk on our weekend in Dorrigo, the Wonga Walk doesn’t really feel like a bushwalk as the entire walk is on a concrete path… which is understandable considering the amount of rain and traffic on this walk.
 It’s a a popular walk described by the Dorrigo tourism office as one the “most popular walks not only in Dorrigo National Park, but also in Australia”.
-A big claim – but I did see quote a few people on the trail, despite it being an overcast and rainy day.
+A big claim – but I did see quite a few people on the Wonga Walk trail, despite it being an overcast and rainy day.
+And the Wonga Walk does pack a lot of great scenery and waterfalls in a relatively short and easy bushwalk.

 The path heads down gently through towering trees and huge strangler figs. I’m starting at the Dorrigo Rainforest Centre and taking the Lyrebird Linking Track.
 You can do the walk in either direction, but I’m going clockwise and meeting the rest of the family at the “Walk with the Birds” boardwalk, which can also be reached by a short drive to The Glade Picnic Area and carpark.